DatMayo/TS-Bot/README.md

 ```bash
 npm run debug
 ```
-If there were any errors, you'll see it
+If there were any errors, you'll see it.

 ## Deploying
 To get the script running, just copy the `bundle.js` & `.env` file to your server and run it.